 Most in-hospital claims and some out-of-hospitals plans are paid “from Risk”.
 That means that the scheme pays for them out of its funds, not out of your funds (such as your savings fund).
 Essentially, “from risk” means “paid by scheme”.

 Plans cover your claims according to 100% or 150% or 200% or 300% Scheme Tariff.
 The Scheme Rate is a pre-set amount that the Scheme will pay for a service.

 For example: If a Scheme’s 100% rate for a GP consult is R250:

-- If the plan pays out at 100% Scheme Tariff for GP consults, the Scheme will pay R250 towards the consult, and you pay the balance out of pocket
+- If the plan pays out at 100% Scheme rate for GP consults, the Scheme will pay R250 towards the consult, and you pay the balance out of pocket

 - If it pays at 200%, the Scheme will pay up to R500 for the consult.